Best Day Trips From Christchurch

 While in the park, make sure to visit the Otira Viaduct Lookout for a magnificent view of the viaduct against the backdrop of Arthur's Pass National Park.
 Also, keep an eye out for the cheeky Kea, a highly endangered alpine parrot known for its intelligence and curiosity; these unique birds are a New Zealand South Island must see!

-Travelling inland, the Castle Hill area is a short 1 hour 15 minutes from Christchurch and is a sight to behold.
+Travelling inland, the Castle Hill area is a short 1 hour 15 minute drive from Christchurch and is a sight to behold.
 Named for the imposing limestone boulders that resemble an old, run-down castle, this area holds spiritual significance to the local Maori people and is a designated conservation area.
-Amble through the maze of stone, and let your imagination run wild as you interpret the shapes of the formations - you'll soon see why this location was deemed by the Dalai Lama as a 'Spiritual Centre of the Universe.'
+Amble through the maze of stone, and let your imagination run wild as you interpret the shapes of the formations.
+You'll soon see why this location was deemed by the Dalai Lama as a 'Spiritual Centre of the Universe.'

 Besides being a favourite spot for picnics and exploring, Castle Hill is also a mecca for bouldering.
 Rock climbers from around the world flock here to climb the unique limestone outcrops.
 But you don't have to be a climber to enjoy Castle Hill – the views of the surrounding mountains and valleys are a worthy reward for a day spent in this magical landscape.